5 March 2023

 - develop programs and interventions that address multiple levels of medical racism, structural racism in health and the health care system.

 This episode was produced as part of the work of the Anti-Racism Consortium.
-Support for the Consortium was provided by the Robert Wood Johnson Foundation’s Transforming Health and Healthcare Systems team.
+Support for the Consortium was provided by the Robert Wood Johnson Foundation.
+The views expressed here do not necessarily reflect the views of the Foundation.

 Episode Host: Kira Banks | Director of Healing Justice, IHJE.